What do you call the phenomenon of living somewhere for a long time but not visiting the sites until you no longer live there?

 The Ancient Spanish Monastery (and gardens) has appeared in many movies, television shows, and commercials.
 It also is popular for wedding photos and ceremonies.*

-For more South Florida road trip fun, please see my recent article: Opa Locka: Funny Name, Cool Architecture.
+For more South Florida road trip fun, please see 8 Great Places to See Miami Like a Native.

-- In fact, that evening, I discussed my day’s exploration activities with my high school classmate Luis Sousa, the architect who designed the Lynn University memorial.
-“Our wedding was at the Spanish Monastery”, Luis said.
+* In fact, that evening, I discussed my day’s Miami travel activities with my high school classmate Luis Sousa, the architect who designed the Lynn University memorial.
+“Our wedding was at the Spanish Monastery,” Luis said.
 How cool is that?

 Have you visited the Ancient Spanish Monastery in North Miami Beach?